poretsky/poretsky.github.io/android/tuningfork/index.md

 {% capture apk_file %}TuningFork-{{ site.data.tuningfork.version }}.apk{% endcapture %}
 {% capture assets_url %}{{ site.data.tuningfork.assets }}{{ site.data.tuningfork.version }}{% endcapture %}

+Application interface is available in English, Russian and Belarusian.

+By the way, I'd like to thank translators:

+- **Uladzimir Charaukhin** for Belarusian.

 This application is open source.
 So, welcome to the [project page](https://github.com/poretsky/TuningFork) or download